 ARC also participates in FINGER, one of the first intervention studies attempting to postpone dementia by modifying a wide range of risk factors at the same time.

-Additional areas in the field of brain aging are projects underway at the af Jochnick Center for the Cognitive Neuroscience of Aging
+Additional research in the field of brain aging not listed below is underway at the af Jochnick Center for the Cognitive Neuroscience of Aging.